RacineLy/Classification_Fisher_Iris/README.md

 # Classification_Fisher_Iris
-A neural network learning algorithm to predict Iris flowers classification
+A neural network learning algorithm to predict Iris flowers classification with Octave.